pinglainstitute/energy-gdp-emissions/README.md

 ## Step 3-1
 This feature selection step is to identify which features to choose for the multivariate DL models.

+Data coverage threshold set to 80% to filter out any features do not meet the threshold.

 Comparison of correlation coefficients: percent change normalised features vs target for 3 countries, 3 countries + G7, G20

 ### Code